Maggie's to roll out course to help people with 'chemo brain'

 Memory and Concentration Changes after Cancer Treatment (MCCCT) has been used in the eight Scottish Maggie’s centres since 2019 after being developed by psychologists in NHS Greater Glasgow & Clyde in partnership with Macmillan, Maggie’s, NHS Scotland, & NHS NES as part of the Transforming Care After Treatment programme in 2016/2017.

-She discovered those who had taken the course in a Maggie's centre found it helpful in dealing with symptoms of ‘chemo-fog’, while coming together in a group at Maggie’s helped lessen feelings of isolation.
+She discovered those who had taken the course at Maggie's found it helpful in dealing with symptoms of ‘chemo-fog’, while coming together in a group at Maggie’s helped lessen feelings of isolation.

 Andrea Joyce said: In a nutshell, everyone I spoke to found the group helpful.